3-manifolds/SnapPy/doc-source/installing.rst

 Mac OS X
 ---------------

-Simply download `SnapPy.dmg <http://www.math.uic.edu/~t3m/SnapPy/SnapPy.dmg>`_
+Simply download `SnapPy.dmg
-and copy SnapPy.app to the Applications folder.
+<http://www.math.uic.edu/~t3m/SnapPy/SnapPy.dmg>`_ and copy SnapPy.app
+to the Applications folder.
 Double-click to start it, just like any other application.

-**NOTE:** Currently, there seems to be a problem with systems running 10.4 on PPC-based machined.
-We are working to resolve this.
+Works with both 10.4 or 10.5 and either Intel or PPC processors.

 Windows
 -------------------